Shih Tzu Shedding

 Shih Tzus have a moderate shedding level.
 Regular grooming keeps shedding manageable and your Shih Tzu's coat healthy.

-With a typical weight of 9-16 lbs and lifespan of 10-18 yrs, the Shih Tzu requires thoughtful care tailored to their specific breed characteristics.
+9-16 lbs at maturity, 10-18 yrs lifespan — the Shih Tzu does best in a home where the owner actually understands the breed-level quirks rather than learning them the hard way.
 What sets the Shih Tzu apart from other toy breeds is the specific combination of size, drive, and health profile that defines daily life with this dog.

 Breed-Specific Health Profile: Research identifies brachycephalic syndrome, dental disease, eye problems as conditions with higher prevalence in Shih Tzus.
 These are population-level trends, not individual certainties.
-Discuss with your veterinarian which screening tests are recommended for your Shih Tzu's age and health history.
+Discuss with your veterinarian which screening tests are recommended for your Shih Tzu.

 Seasonal Changes